rjsf-team/react-jsonschema-form/docs/contributing.md

 ### Releasing the playground

+The playground automatically gets deployed from GitHub Pages.

-In order to publish the latest playground to [https://rjsf-team.github.io/react-jsonschema-form/](https://rjsf-team.github.io/react-jsonschema-form/) after a new rjsf release, run:
+If you need to manually publish the latest playground to [https://rjsf-team.github.io/react-jsonschema-form/](https://rjsf-team.github.io/react-jsonschema-form/), though, run:

 ```bash
 cd packages/playground